807: Northern Highway upgrade is latest DCO decision

 One issue had been about which Environmental Impact Assessment regulations to use – the 2009 ones or the more recent 2017 ones.
 The transitional provisions say that the applicant can continue to use the 2009 ones if it has requested a scoping opinion.

-In this case the Highways Agency applied for the scoping opinion but Highways England made the application.
-Highways England at least had the benefit of a transfer scheme made under the Infrastructure Act 2015, but the inspector (endorsed by the government) concluded:
+In this case the Highways Agency applied for the scoping opinion but National Highways made the application.
+National Highways at least had the benefit of a transfer scheme made under the Infrastructure Act 2015, but the inspector (endorsed by the government) concluded:

 ‘Following consideration, these submissions indicate that the person seeking the scoping opinion and the current Applicant are by operation of the Infrastructure Act 2015, Regulations and / or a transfer scheme made under it, one and the same legal person, and additionally or alternatively that the important consideration is the continuity of the project and this has been demonstrated at all times since the scoping opinion was sought.’